pragma-/pbot/doc/Factoids.md

 ## add_nick
 You can use the [`factset`](#factset) command to set a special [factoid metadata](#factoid-metadata) key named `add_nick` to prepend the nick of the caller to the output.
 This is mostly useful for modules.

+## Channel namespaces
+Factoids added in one channel may be called/triggered in another channel or in private message, providing that the other channel doesn't already have a factoid of the same name (in which case that channel's factoid will be triggered).

+Factoids may be added to a special channel named `global`.
+Factoids that are set in this channel will be accessible to any channels.
+Factoids that are set in a specific channel will override factoids of the same name that are set in the `global` channel or other channels.

+For example, if there were factoid named `malloc` set in `##c` and in `global`, and you invoke it in `##c` then the `##c` version would be used.
+If the factoid were triggered in any other channel, then the `global` version would be invoked.

+Now imagine `##c++` also has a `malloc` factoid.
+If you invoke it in `##c++` then its version of the factoid would be used instead of `##c`'s or `global`'s versions.
+If you invoke it in a channel that is not `##c++` or `##c` then the `global` version would be used.

+However, if there is no `malloc` factoid in the `global` channel but there is one in `##c` and `##c++`, and you attempt to invoke it in any other channel then PBot will display a disambiguation message listing which channels it belongs to and instructing you to use the [`fact`](#fact) command to call the desired factoid.

 ## Adding/removing factoids
 ### factadd